ReneOlsthoorn/Ground/README.md

 In smoothscroller.g, you see a lot of examples of mixing ground and assembly.

 ### Some remarks
-At this moment, you can only declare a Class instance at the root level and inside a function, not in nested functions or classes.
+At this moment, you can only declare a Classes at the root level.
+Inner classes are not supported.

 ### GroundSideLibrary
 There is a lot of C code in the world.
 C is practically the base of all major operating systems like Unix, Windows,